ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-device-management.md

 ### Updating Devices with Mbed CLI

 Mbed CLI includes features that help prepare and ship updates for devices managed through the Device Management Portal.
 Mbed CLI uses the subcommands starting with `mbed device-management`, `mbed dev-mgmt` or `mbed dm` to manage devices.
 As `device-management` is very long to type, the remainder of this document will use the `mbed dm` alias for all device management subcommands.
+This document walks you through the steps of enabling and using Mbed Device Managment with a project.

+#### Project Setup

-Start by configuring your Mbed Cloud SDK API key, target and toolchain.
+Configuring your Mbed Cloud SDK API key, target and toolchain.
 Obtain the API key from the the Device Management Portal.

 ```
 $ mbed config -G CLOUD_SDK_API_KEY <API_KEY>